 A recipe can contain several conditions to match against the message.
 If it has no conditions, every message matches the recipe.
 Regular expressions are placed in some conditions to facilitate message matching.
 If multiple conditions are used, they must all match for the action to be performed.
 Conditions are checked based on the flags set in the recipe's first line.
 Optional special characters placed after the

-specifies the action taken when the message matches one of the conditions.
+<action-to-perform>specifies the action taken when the message matches one of the conditions.
 There can only be one action per recipe.
 In many cases, the name of a mailbox is used here to direct matching messages into that file, effectively sorting the email.
 Special action characters may also be used before the action is specified.
-Refer to Section 22.214.171.124, “Special Conditions and Actions”
+Refer to Section 220.127.116.11, “Special Conditions and Actions” for more information.

 The action used if the recipe matches a particular message determines whether it is considered a delivering or non-delivering recipe.
 A delivering recipe contains an action that writes the message to a file, sends the message to another program, or forwards the message to another email address.
 A non-delivering recipe covers any other actions, such as a nesting block.
 A nesting block is a set of actions, contained in braces